-- \ Courses in World Civilizations as well as Humanities in the Western Tradition (3400:210 Humanities in the Western Tradition I) and Humanities in the World since 1300 (3400:211 Humanities in the Western Tradition II) may not be used to meet major requirements in History - \\ With the approval of the Department of History undergraduate adviser a History major may apply up to six credits of coursework in related disciplines (cognate courses) toward the 32 credits required for the History major.
-Cognate credit, however, shall not be substituted for either Historical Methods or for the field distribution requirement specified above. - \\\ Transfer students must take a minimum of 14 credits of history coursework at UA and must have a minimum of 16 credits in 300-and 400-level classes
+\Courses in World Civilizations as well as Humanities in the Western Tradition (3400:21) and Humanities in the World since 1300 (3400:211) may not be used to meet major requirements in History.

+\\With the approval of the Department of History undergraduate adviser a History major may apply up to six credits of coursework in related disciplines (cognate courses) toward the 32 credits required for the History major.
+Cognate credit, however, shall not be substituted for either Historical Methods or for the field distribution requirement specified above.

+\\\Transfer students must take a minimum of 14 credits of history coursework at UA and must have a minimum of 16 credits in 300- and 400-level classes.